Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Saturated Control Laws with Dynamic Gain

 \section{Saturated Control Laws with Dynamic Gain}

-The CVF presented in Theorem~\ref{thm T} provides curvature-bounded reference trajectories converging to the target positive limit set.
+The CVF presented in Theorem~\ref{thm T} provides reference trajectories with desired curvature bound, converging to the target positive limit set.
 As pointed out in Section \ref{spaf}, we will in this section find feasible control inputs of the nonholonomic robot, including the linear velocity $v_x$ and angular velocity $\omega$, to track the CVF under curvature constraint.

-In accordance with the motion planning objective, we firstly propose the control law with user-defined bounds as follows:
+In accordance with the motion planning objective, we firstly specify the control law with user-defined bounds as follows: